LiskHQ/lisk-docs/docs/building-on-lisk/add-token-to-lisk/index.md

 ### Step 3: Await final approval
 Reviews are regularly conducted by the Lisk team and you should receive a reply within 24-72 hours (depending on if the PR is opened on a weekday, weekend or holiday).

+## Step 4 : Add token to Gelato Bridge

+Reach out to Infrastructure team on [Lisk Discord](lisk.chat) with the details of the token, who will then coordinate with Gelato to get the token added to [Gelato Bridge](https://bridge.lisk.com/)